miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Normalization
 ^^^^^^^^^^^^^

-Normalization is done to warp the data of a subject from the individual subject-space it was measured in into a standard reference-space.
-This step is done to control for individual morphological variations of the brain in each subject.
-Only after this step a group analysis or comparison to other data can be done.
-There are different ways to normalize your data but it always includes a template and a source image.
+Every person's brain is slightly different from every other's.
+Brains differ in size and shape.
+To compare the images of one person's brain to another's, the images mus first be translated onto a common shape and size, which is called **normalization**  Normalization maps data from the individual subject-space it was measured in onto a reference-space.
+Once this step is completed, a group analysis or comparison among data can be performed.
+There are different ways to normalize data but it always includes a template and a source image.

 .. only:: html